-To officially withdraw from Mines, a graduate student must communicate directly with the Graduate Dean or process a withdrawal form through the Graduate Office.
+To officially withdraw from Mines, a graduate student must submit a withdrawal form through the Graduate Office.
 When the form is completed, the student will receive grades of W in courses in progress.
 If the student does not officially withdraw the course grades are recorded as F's.
 Leaving school without having paid tuition and fees will result in the encumbrance of the transcript.
 Federal aid recipients should check with the financial aid office to determine what impact a withdrawal may have on current or future aid.